stratomercata/stratomercata-website/source/_videos/privacy-on-chain-and-the-rise-of-zcash.md

 Could be for anyone, whoever wants to go.

 **Kieren James-Lubin:**
-Kieran, you want to kick us off?
+Kieren, you want to kick us off?
 I assume the viewer is pretty deep in the space, but I'll bring it down to a fairly low technical level.
 So blockchains are great.
 They let you move digitally scarce value from party to party.

-And the way that this is typically done is that you've got a big address which is almost but not quite a public key and you sort of sign a message that says I, Kieran—but it's not Kieran because it's this address—send, you know, three Bitcoin to Bob.
+And the way that this is typically done is that you've got a big address which is almost but not quite a public key and you sort of sign a message that says I, Kieren—but it's not Kieren because it's this address—send, you know, three Bitcoin to Bob.
 And it doesn't say Bob, it's another address.
 You don't quite know who either of those parties are.
 However, you've got the address forever.

 And often it is the case that you can piece together what happened based on that address.
 So say you're on a centralized exchange which has KYC'd.
 It knows how to associate you to maybe a withdrawal address.
 It may not know down the line.
 But if you start to get a bunch of data points, you can kind of piece together who sent what to whom.